book/dumbbackup/README.md

 ## Backup retention policy

-The `dumbbackup cleanup` (alias `dumbbackup keep`) command, run on the storage server, will remove older backups according to the defined retention policy.
+The `dumbbackup cleanup` (aliases to `dumbbackup keep`) command, run on the storage server, will remove older backups according to the defined retention policy.

 ### Bucketing

-For backup retention, `dumbbackup` categorizes backups into "buckets" of different types.
+For backup retention, backups are categorized into "buckets" of different types.
 There are daily, weekly, monthly, quarterly and yearly buckets.

-When considering which backups to remove, `dumbbackup clean` marks the oldest item in the most recent buckets for each periodicity type.
+When considering which backups to remove, `dumbbackup clean` marks the most recent item in the most recent buckets for each periodicity type.
-Anything that is not marked to be kept at the end of the process is removed.
+Anything that is not marked to be kept at the end of the process is eligible to be removed.

 The retention strategy can be seen as passing the backups through sieves with openings of different sizes.
-There a sieve for each periodicity, which will only keep the oldest backups in each bucket for the given periodicity.
+There a sieve for each periodicity, which will only keep the most recent backup in each bucket for the given periodicity.

 The retention policy is expressed in number of items to retain per periodicity.
-For example, if the retention is of 2 yearly backups, the backups will be distributed in yearly buckets, and only the most recent backup in the 2 most recent yearly buckets will be kept.
+For example, if the retention is of 6 monthly backups, the backups will be distributed in monthly buckets, and only the most recent backup in each of the 6 most recent monthly buckets will be marked for keeping.

-Taking the backup for `2013-10-24` as an example, it belongs to the following buckets of each type:
+Taking the backup for `2013-10-24` as an example, it belongs to the following buckets for each periodicity:

 * daily: `2013-10-24` (October 24th, 2013)
 * weekly: `2013-42` (week 42 of 2013)